 (4) Reimbursement of travel on a foreign air carrier may be denied in the absence of such justification.

 a.
-Automobile rental is allowed only in instances when government owned vehicles or privately owned vehicles on a mileage basis are unavailable or impractical.
+Automobile rental is allowed only in instances where a business need can be shown or when government owned vehicles or privately owned vehicles on a mileage basis are unavailable or impractical.
 The Collision Damage Waiver charge is permitted for Out-of-State Travel but is not permitted for rentals in the State of Hawai’i (Refer to A8.265 – Specialized Purchase Procedures; A8.400 – Risk Management).
 When renting vehicles within the State, employees should decline all insurance options.
-In case of an accident provide the rental agency with a copy of the explanatory memo, http://www.hawaii.edu/etravel/ rates.html - click on “Car Rental Accident Memo”.
+In case of an accident, provide the rental agency with a copy of the explanatory Memo.
+Click on "Car Rental Accident Memo".

 b.
 Automobile rental is limited to compact or sub-compact vehicles.
 Justification when requesting a larger vehicle must be provided on the Travel Request and Completion.